PEELO1994/VPN-HH/Step-by-step-installation.md

 # OpenVPN installation and configuration tutorial

-## Basic hardware and software that we used on this project:
+## Some basic hardware and software that we used on this project:
 	-Ubuntu 16.04
 	-OpenVPN
-	-HP computer
+	-HP Compaq 8200 Elite Convertible Minitower
 	-WinSCP
-	-

 ## Requirements before getting started: